 Technology Fact Finding & Thought Leadership

-The IESBA received an update from its Technology Working Group on the Working Group’s Q4 2021 activities related to fact finding in a number of technology areas, and the development of technology-related thought leadership and other ethics and independence resources.
-In particular, the IESBA was briefed on the Working Group’s efforts to set up an external Technology Advisory Group comprising individuals with expertise and practical experience in technology to support and provide input to the Working Group.
+The IESBA received an update from its Technology Working Group in relation to the Working Group’s Q1 2022 fact-finding activities in a number of technology areas, and the development of technology-related thought leadership and other ethics and independence resources.
+The IESBA noted the establishment of a Technology Experts Group (TEG) consisting of eight members with practical experience using or implementing technology.
+The TEG will act as a sounding board and provide input to the Working Group.
+The TEG will receive technical staff support from the Australian Accounting Professional & Ethical Standards Board (APESB), a member of the IESBA-National Standard Setters liaison group.